B.A., Duke University

 “I’m amazed and delighted that we have done so well over the years,” Marcia says.
 “Our goal is not and never has been to become a large law firm.
 We want to stay close to the values that brought us to where we are today.”

-Marcia lives on Maryland’s Eastern Shore.
+Marcia has retired to Maryland’s Eastern Shore.
 In addition to enjoying sailing and boating, she has worked with conservation groups such as the Talbot Preservation Alliance, which is dedicated to preserving the quality of life in Talbot County, Maryland.

 “My daughter is getting married.
 Does she need a premarital agreement?”